MicrosoftDocs/defender-docs/defender-for-iot/prerequisites.md

 |Device group| **MDE Roles**: Authorization (Read and manage) <br>**Entra ID roles**: Global Administrator, Security Administrator |**MDE Roles**: Authorization (write roles, Read-only) |
 |Defender for IoT| **MDE roles**: Core security settings. <br> **Entra ID roles**: Global Administrator, Security Administrator, Security Operator scoped to all device groups.|Write roles (including roles that are not scoped to all device groups). <br> **MDE Roles**: Security data basics (under Security Operations).<br> **Entra ID roles**: Global Reader, Security Reader.|

-To assign roles and permissions for other Microsoft MDE features, such as alerts, incidents and inventory, see [assign roles and permissions for MDE](/defender-endpoint/prepare-deployment.md).
+To assign roles and permissions for other Microsoft Defender for Endpoints features, such as alerts, incidents and inventory, see [assign roles and permissions for MDE](/defender-endpoint/prepare-deployment.md).

 For more information, see [map unified RBAC permissions](/defender-xdr/compare-rbac-roles.md#microsoft-entra-global-roles-access).